≡ Menu

 Huh?

-Oh you mean re-sign the petition, right?
+Oh, you mean everyone had to re-sign the petition, right?

 Man, that office is so inefficient.
 They lost the petition and everyone had to re-sign.

-9. The Black Cab Driver
+9. The Black-Cab Driver

 The black cab driver that picked me up from the airport was such a friendly guy.